smartdevicelink/sdl_core_guides/docs/Remote Control Guide/index.md

 ### GetInteriorVehicleDataConsent

 GetInteriorVehicleDataConsent is a request used to reserve remote control modules.
-If a module does not allow multiple access, only the application that requested consent first (excluding takeover situations described in the [Consent section](#consent)) will be able to interact with that module.
+If a module does not allow multiple access, only the application that requested consent first will be able to interact with that module.
+Otherwise, if the module does allow multiple access, the rules specified in the [Consent section](#consent)) apply.
 This request requires a `moduleType` and an array of `moduleId`s to identify the target modules.
 Core will reply with an array of booleans indicating the consent for each requested `moduleId` where true signals allowed and vice versa.

 View **GetInteriorVehicleDataConsent** in the [RPC Spec](https://github.com/smartdevicelink/rpc_spec#getinteriorvehicledataconsent) or the [HMI Documentation](https://smartdevicelink.com/en/guides/hmi/rc/getinteriorvehicledataconsent)